ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-The Sender Policy Framework ([@!RFC7208]) and DomainKeys Identified Mail ([@!RFC6376]) protocols provide domain-level authentication which is not directly associated with the domain in the visible From: header, and DMARC builds on those protocols.
+The Sender Policy Framework ([@!RFC7208]) and DomainKeys Identified Mail ([@!RFC6376]) protocols provide domain-level authentication which is not directly associated with the RFC5322.From domain, and DMARC builds on those protocols.
 Using DMARC, Domain Owners that originate email can publish a DNS TXT record with their email authentication policies, preferred handling for mail that fails authentication checks, and request